11400 Rockville Pike, Suite 220

 In March 2021, the APMA House of Delegates approved a resolution moving the JCRSB from a joint committee of CPME and APMA to a standing committee of CPME.
 Subsequently, CPME adopted bylaw amendments at its October 2021 and April 2022 meetings to officially move the SBRC to a standing committee of the Council and restructure the SBRC representation.

-Furthermore, as part of this process, the JCRSB/SBRC documents (CPME 220, Criteria and Guidelines for Recognition of a Specialty Board for Podiatric Medical Practice, and CPME 230, Procedures for Recognition of a Specialty Board for Podiatric Medical Practice) must be updated to reflect the revisions to the CPME Bylaws.
-The revision process is underway and is being led by the SBRC Advisory Ad Hoc Committee.
+Furthermore, as part of this process, the JCRSB/SBRC documents (CPME 220, Criteria and Guidelines for Recognition of a Specialty Board for Podiatric Medical Practice, and CPME 230, Procedures for Recognition of a Specialty Board for Podiatric Medical Practice) were updated to reflect the revisions to the CPME Bylaws.

 Can CPME mandate that there is only one recognized specialty board?